Cyral/BozoCrack/README.md

 - Constant loop, you may type 'exit' to exit the program, otherwise you can run it multiple times without reopening

-- Probably a few other differences, try try it out :)
+- Probably a few other differences, just try it out :)

 ## Files
 Quite a lot more than the original, due to the VS solution structure.
 If you would like to modify this program, the entirety of the code is contained within `src/BozoCrack/Program.cs`